-Yes, I’m obviously really biased to talk about Pipefy since it’s where I work at and the tool I use every day to manage my tasks but hey, what can I tell you other than how awesome it is?
+Yes, I’m obviously really biased to talk about Pipefy since it’s where I work and the tool I use every day to manage my tasks but hey, what can I tell you other than how awesome it is?

 It doesn’t matter whether you’re trying to run a simple team task management process or more complex software development or sales pipeline processes, Pipefy offers you a large number of process templates as well as endless customization possibilities.

-Pipefy’s strong points are its intuitive, easy to use interface and the fact that it allows you to determine clear execution standards for each of your separate processes, ensuring everyone will provide the necessary information and follow the necessary steps.
+Pipefy’s strong points are its intuitive, easy-to-use interface and the fact that it allows you to determine clear execution standards for each of your separate processes, ensuring everyone will provide the necessary information and follow the necessary steps.

-Its weaknesses are that some people don’t really have an easy time realising that what they run in their everyday lives are actually processes and consider it to be way too complex for their needs.
+Its weaknesses are that some people don’t really have an easy time realizing that what they run in their everyday lives are actually processes and consider it to be way too complex for their needs.

 Pipefy is free for up to 5 users!